 - Graph the referrers against one another so that trends can be easily spotted.

-- In the case of search engines, gather all the keywords used to find your site and classify them, globally or by search engine.
+- In the case of search engines, gather all the keywords used to find your site (when available) and classify them, globally or by search engine.

 The purpose of this page is to review installation and configuration procedures that will allow you to benefit from the full power of 123Stat referrer tracking